learning2hash/learning2hash.github.io/_publications/moran2015agraph.markdown

    - {name: "Code", url: "https://github.com/sjmoran/grh"}
    - {name: "Talk", url: "http://seanjmoran.com/pdfs/ecir_talk.pdf"}
    - {name: "Poster", url: "http://seanjmoran.com/pdfs/grh_poster.pdf"}
-tags: ["svm","image retrieval","graph", "regularisation", "ecir"]
+tags: ["svm","image retrieval","graph", "regularisation", "ecir", "unimodal"]
 ---
 In this paper we propose a two-step iterative scheme, Graph Regularised Hashing (GRH), for incrementally adjusting the positioning of the hashing hypersurfaces to better conform to the supervisory signal: in the first step the binary bits are regularised using a data similarity graph so that similar data points receive similar bits.
 In the second step the regularised hashcodes form targets for a set of binary classifiers which shift the position of each hypersurface so as to separate opposite bits with maximum margin.
 GRH exhibits superior retrieval accuracy to competing hashing methods.